 Why did the chicken cross the Atlantic?
-Apparently to lay mountains of blue eggs.
+Apparently to lay mountains of pastel eggs.
 After almost a century in Britain, with a little help from Greenfire Farms the cream legbar has made the leap to the United States, offering a new array of options for America’s backyard poultry enthusiasts.
-With its spiky feather crest and its penchant for laying vast quantities of sky-blue eggs, the legbar is sure to get an enthusiastic welcome as the new kid on the block.
+With its spiky feather crest and its penchant for laying vast quantities of sky-blue to light green eggs, the legbar is sure to get an enthusiastic welcome as the new kid on the block.
 But, the appeal of these obvious features pales in comparison to the revolutionary practicality cream legbars offer Americans: the ability to produce visually sexable chicks, generation after generation.
 For these reasons Greenfire Farms is pleased to introduce this remarkable breed to America.

 Cream legbars are medium-sized fowl that are known for their active foraging and ability to survive in a free-range environment.
 The roosters are vigilant and protective of the hens, and the hens efficiently go about the business of gleaning every seed and insect from the fields and pastures they prefer.
 The hens are rarely broody and produce a large number of eggs.
 In 1952, seven legbar hens in England were monitored for a year.
 On the average they each laid 260 eggs.
 Cream legbar eggs are often deceptive in their appearance.
 They tend to be more spherical than most chicken eggs, and because of this they look shorter and therefore smaller.
 But, if you weigh the eggs you will find they nicely compare to other breeds.
 A dozen legbar eggs selected at random on our farm weighs over 25 oz. which would handily earn them a ‘large’ rating under USDA egg sizing standards.

-Given their flamboyant feathering and ability to produce blue eggs, it’s easy to overlook the enormously practical advantage that cream legbars bring to the backyard poultry breeder; their auto-sexing function.
+Given their flamboyant feathering and ability to produce pastel eggs, it’s easy to overlook the enormously practical advantage that cream legbars bring to the backyard poultry breeder; their auto-sexing function.
 It’s a little surreal to see cream legbar chicks hatch and helpfully provide a clear visual signal as to their gender.
 It’s a convenience to which we are not fully accustomed in this country.
-To better understand that convenience, it’s helpful to grasp the distinction between auto-sexing chicken breeds and sex-linked chickens.
-Both create a visually sexable chick, but the differences between the approaches are critical.
+Auto-sexing chicken breeds like the cream legbar breed visually sexable chicks generation after generation.

 These groups of auto-sexing chickens form the nucleus of a potential revolution in the backyard flocks of America.
 For the first time backyard breeders in America have access to Punnett’s ingenious legacy, and given the American penchant for self-sufficiency and tinkering, the cream legbar opens for breeders a new vista of opportunity in this country.
-Like color of the eggs themselves, that means only blue sky for the cream legbar.
+Like the color of the eggs themselves, that means only blue sky for the cream legbar.